We’re into real estate investing. We’re also into keeping it real.

 Why was this property being purchased with cash instead of financing?
 A few reasons…

 - The investor had the cash available.

-These are the items that most sellers tend to downplay the expenses associated with their property (or just fail to mention altogether)… but these numbers are CRUCIAL to getting an accurate and reliable rental property analysis.
+Most sellers tend to downplay the expenses associated with their property (or just fail to mention them altogether)… but these numbers are CRUCIAL to getting an accurate and reliable rental property analysis.

-These numbers are very real and will play a major role in the profitability (or lack thereof) of your rental property.
-You’ll have to do your homework in this section, and it’s important that you do this part of the process well because if you use the wrong numbers, you'll only be fooling yourself and hurting your (or your buyer's) future.
+Operating expenses are very real and they'll play a major role in the profitability (or lack thereof) of your rental property.
+You’ll have to do your homework in this section, and it’s important not to slack off during this process because if you use the wrong numbers, you'll only be fooling yourself and hurting your (or your buyer's) financial future.